 Network Institute studies the technological, legal, economic, social and communicative aspects of networks.

-Cultural Landscape and Urban Environment (CLUE) initiates, carries out and coordinates research into the historical development, the heritage and the presentday transformation of the cultural landscape and urban environment.
+The interfaculty Research Institute for Culture, Cognition, History and Heritage (CLUE+; formerly Cultural Landscape and Urban Environment) initiates, carries out and coordinates research into the historical development, the heritage and the presentday transformation of the cultural landscape and urban environment.

-Amsterdam Global Change Institute investigates the interactions between people, socio-economic change and the global environment.
+The Amsterdam Sustainability Institute investigates the interactions between people, socio-economic change and the global environment.